-Tri-State drivers can drive with complete confidence in any weather in the 2017 Honda CR-V, 2018 Honda HR-V, 2017 Honda Pilot, or 2018 Honda Ridgeline with all-wheel drive.
-All-wheel drive systems offer greater handling and improved traction during hazardous weather conditions, like storms and blizzards.
+The Tri-State area can drive with complete confidence in any weather behind the wheel of the Honda HR-V, Honda CR-V, Honda Pilot, Honda Ridgeline, or the all-new Honda Passport equipped with all-wheel drive (AWD).
+Honda’s AWD systems offer greater handling and improved traction during hazardous weather conditions, like storms and blizzards.
 No matter the forecast, this truck and SUV lineup packs a punch with the help of Honda’s powerful engines and versatile features.

-Come rain, ice or snow, weather doesn’t discourage the 2018 Honda Ridgeline AWD from hitting the road.
-The all-wheel drive works in conjunction with Honda’s Intelligent Traction Management System, distributing power to each wheel individually (as needed) to retain maximum grip of the road.
+Come rain, ice, or snow, weather doesn’t discourage the 2019 Honda Ridgeline AWD from hitting the road.
+The all-wheel drive works in conjunction with Honda’s Intelligent Variable Torque Management (i-VTM4) AWD System, distributing power to each wheel individually (as needed) to retain maximum grip of the road.
 Independent suspension can be found on all four corners of the Ridgeline, rather than a solid axle in the rear, as is the case with other pickup trucks.
 In turn, the tires will have solid contact with the road in any weather condition, creating a smooth and stable ride.

-Just as Tri-State Honda Dealers span the distance across three states, some drivers also find themselves frequently covering a lot of territory in their vehicle.
-The drivers that find themselves quickly adding up the miles will appreciate the fuel efficiency of the 2018 Honda Ridgeline.
-With an impressive, EPA-estimated rating of 18 mpg in the city and 25 mpg on the highway,1 you won’t be making frequent fuel stops.
-Power isn’t sacrificed in the name of fuel economy, as the Ridgeline’s 3.5L V-6 engine produces a healthy 280 hp and 262 lb-ft of torque, capable of towing up to 5,000 pounds.2
+Drivers that find themselves quickly adding up the miles will appreciate the fuel efficiency of the 2019 Honda Ridgeline.
+With an impressive, EPA-estimated rating of 18 mpg in the city and 25 mpg on the highway, you won’t be making frequent fuel stops.
+Power isn’t sacrificed in the name of fuel economy, as the Ridgeline’s 3.5L V6 engine produces a healthy 280 hp and 262 lb-ft of torque, capable of towing up to 5,000 pounds.

-The 2018 Ridgeline excels when it comes to transporting cargo.
+The 2019 Ridgeline excels when it comes to transporting cargo.
 If you need to keep your possessions out of the elements, there is a weather-protected storage area underneath the rear seats, as well as a lockable, In-Bed Trunk located within the actual floor of the truck bed.
 The rear seats also fold up, when not in use, allowing for an additional 50 cubic feet of cargo area.
-Accessing the In-Bed Trunk is made easy thanks to the Ridgeline’s dual-action tailgate that swings open to allow for closer interaction, but it also folds down to accommodate longer pieces of cargo.
+Accessing the In-Bed Trunk is made easy thanks to the Ridgeline’s Dual-Action Tailgate that swings open to allow for closer interaction, but it also folds down to accommodate longer pieces of cargo.